 \subsection{Encoding}

-The straightforward encoding process for the proposed sliding window polar codes follows the standard polar code technique.
+Encoding of the proposed sliding window polar codes can be performed as for standard polar codes.
 The $K$ message bits are inserted in the input vector $u$ according to the information set previously calculated, namely storing their values in the indices listed in $\mathcal{I}$, while the remaining bits of $u$ are set to zero.
-Codeword $x$ can be calculated as $x = u \cdot T$, where $T$ is the transformation matrix of the code calculated as previously described.
-Codeword $x$ is then transmitted through the channel.
+The codeword $x$ can be calculated as $x = u \cdot T$.